beginner

 Telemetry Updates

-Battery levels are updated via IoT device telemetry:
+Battery levels are updated via IoT device telemetry.
+Reporting intervals vary by device, provider, and whether the vehicle is moving:

 IoT ProviderUpdate FrequencyBattery Source